CrinoidTechnologies/flutter-firestore-db-template/README.md

   This project is build to Showcase following things implemented in this project.

-  1. Transition animations.
-  2. Unit test cases.
-  3. Integration test cases.
+  1. Firestore database management.
+  2. State management using GetX.
+  3. Route management using GetX.
-  4. Basic code structure.
+  4. Advance code structure.
+  5. Firestore datastore CRUD impl.
-  5. Localisation.
+  6. Localisation.
-  6. App Theme management.(Light/Dark Mode).
+  7. App Theme management using GetX.

 ### Technologies